I write poems. They appear online and in print journals like this stack here.

 Some of my poems have been contest finalists.
 All of them, at some point have added to that deep line between my eyebrows.
 I guess I’m happy in person, but serious in print.

-Here are two poems you can read online:
+Here are a few poems you can read online:

 “Grandmothers’ Lemon Bread” found a home at Split This Rock: Poems that Speak Out Against Violence and for Embrace.
 It was part of a printed and bound collection sent to the NRA and members of Congress who represent states most affected by gun violence.
 (You have to scroll down an inch or two until you see “Grandmother’s Lemon Bread” by Catherine Keefe.)